Sveburk/humanities_data_benchmark/README.md

 - `temperature`: The temperature parameter for the model.
 This can be any value between 0 and 1.
 - `role_description`: A description of the role that the model should take on.
 This can be any description that is supported by the provider.
 - `prompt_file`: The name of the prompt file in the `prompts` directory.
 - `legacy_test`: A boolean value that indicates whether the benchmark is a legacy test.
-This can be `True` or `False`.
+This can be `true` or `false`.

 This allows you to run the benchmark with different models, prompts, and configurations.